captn3m0/kuvera-unofficial-api-specification/docs/introduction/Kuvera-Unofficial-API-Documentation.md

 ## Stoplight

 The API was documented using Stoplight Studio, and is hosted on the stoplight website.
+The API is documented using OpenAPI v3 in the `Kuvera.yaml` file.
+The source code can be found at https://github.com/captn3m0/kuvera-unofficial-api-specification